interactivethings/catalog/README.md

 ## Development

 After that, just run `make` in the project root to install all dependencies and start the development server.

-During development, run `make server` to automatically rebuild the project when you make changes to the source files.